 Research Support Facility

-NREL's Research Support Facility (RSF) incorporates the best energy efficiency and environmental performance technologies and practices in a large-scale commercial office building.
+NREL's Research Support Facility (RSF) incorporates the best energy-efficiency and environmental-performance technologies and practices in a large-scale commercial office building.

 Applying NREL's Buildings Research to the Campus

-The RSF was completed in June 2010; it was the world's largest zero energy building at that time and a groundbreaking example of energy-efficient and sustainable design.
+When the RSF was completed in June 2010, it was the world's largest zero energy building and a groundbreaking example of energy-efficient and sustainable design.
 Using an innovative performance-based design-build process, NREL demonstrated that a whole-building integrated design process can be used to achieve zero energy at scale.
-NREL achieved its energy performance goals at a competitive cost of $259/ft2, excluding design costs and photovoltaics (PV).

 The design, construction, and operation of the RSF directly support NREL's mission to provide the knowledge to integrate and optimize energy systems.
 Day-to-day operations at the RSF continue to drive this mission forward, showcasing our world-class operations.